-Untying the Knot: The Wedding Industry Has You Under Its Thumb
+Untying the Knot: Does The Wedding Industry Have You Under Its Thumb?

-The day after Australia celebrated a resounding yes vote for marriage equality, as many of us were dusting off our hangovers, the commentary was already shifting from love to money.
+At the end of 2017, Australia celebrated a resounding yes vote for marriage equality.
+And as many of us were dusting off our hangovers, the commentary was already shifting from love to money.
 A vote for equality would also “unleash the pink dollar” – a $650 million annual boom to the wedding industry.
-It didn’t take long for us to stick a price tag on equal love.
+Almost instantly, we put a price tag on equal love.

 Marriage (a long term, humble and loving commitment) and weddings (our “Big Day”, the flashy party, over before you can say, “Where did all that money go?”) have become synonymous.
-Our idealised view of marriage is that it should be consummated by the ultimate fairytale wedding, and this ideal is fuelling an excessive, exploitative industry that has every hopeful romantic in its sights.
+Our idealised view of marriage is that it should begin with the ultimate fairytale wedding, and this ideal is fuelling an excessive, exploitative industry that has every hopeful romantic in its sights.

-When I remove my rose-tinted glasses, a traditional wedding looks more like a glorified celebration of the continuity of patriarchal values, and remind me of the blatant over-consumption that’s destroying our planet.
+When I remove my rose-tinted glasses, a traditional wedding looks more like a glorified celebration of the continuity of patriarchal values and reminds me of the blatant over-consumption that’s destroying our planet.
 Don’t get me wrong.
 Despite what might sound like a hardy feminist exterior, I’ve had daydreams of stars aligning one day.
-Despite all logic and odds that would say otherwise, in a world of 7 billion people, and hundreds of thousands of divorces per year, I still sometimes daydream about finding my soulmate.
+Despite all logic and odds that would say otherwise, in a world of 7 billion people, and hundreds of thousands of divorces per year, I still sometimes daydream about finding my “soulmate”.

 We are all more intelligent than we are capable, and awareness of the insanity of love has never saved anyone from the disease.